-The net movements in the employee benefit pension contributions regulatory deferral account increased by \$4 compared to Q1 fiscal 2015 primarily due to a lower regulatory adjustment in Q1 fiscal 2016 to adjust the total pension benefit expense to the planned level of pension contributions used to recover through rate setting.
-In addition, in Q1 fiscal 2015, the regulatory adjustment was offset by the recording of additional regulatory recovery of pension contributions of \$9.
-No additional regulatory recovery of pension contributions has been recorded in Q1 fiscal 2016 as these amounts were fully recovered as at August 31, 2015.
+The net movements in the employee benefit pension contributions regulatory deferral account for the six months ended February 29, 2016 increased by \$4 compared to the same period in fiscal 2015.
+Regulatory adjustments to adjust the total pension benefit expense to the planned level of pension contributions to be recovered through rate setting were \$21 in fiscal 2016 compared to \$31 in fiscal 2015.
+In fiscal 2015, the regulatory adjustments of \$31 were partially offset by the recognition of additional regulatory recovery of pension contributions of \$14.
+No additional regulatory recovery of pension contributions has been recorded in fiscal 2016 as these amounts were fully recovered as at August 31, 2015.
 Our approach is to recover the Company's cash contributions to the funded pension plans for both current service costs and special payment contributions.

-The \$5 decrease in the net movements of other employee benefits regulatory deferral accounts in Q1 fiscal 2016 is primarily due to the amortized recovery of IFRS impacts as of September 1, 2014 related to other post-employment (\$1) and accumulating sick leave benefits (\$1) and a change of \$2 in the long-term disability (LTD) plan funding requirement.
+The \$5 decrease in the net movements of other employee benefits regulatory deferral accounts in fiscal 2016 is primarily due to the amortized recovery of IFRS impacts as of September 1, 2014 related to other post-employment (\$2) and accumulating sick leave benefits (\$1) and a change of \$2 in the long-term disability (LTD) plan funding requirement.
 For LTD contributions, our recovery approach is to recover the Company's annual cash contributions to the plans.
 Our recovery approach for non-vesting accumulating sick leave benefits is to recover the sick leave benefits when they are used and paid in cash.
 Vested accumulating sick leave benefits are recovered in the period in which employees render service.
-Re-measurements of other post-employment benefits and the supplemental pension benefits are recovered over the expected average service period of the plan members.
+Remeasurements of other post-employment benefits and the supplemental pension benefits are recovered over the expected average service period of the plan members.

-The \$4 increase in the investment in preferred interests regulatory deferral account in Q1 fiscal 2016 was primarily due to the regulatory deferral of lower unrealized foreign exchange gains recorded due to the fluctuation of the Canadian dollar against the U.S. dollar.
+The \$19 increase in the investment in preferred interests regulatory deferral account in fiscal 2016 was primarily due to the regulatory deferral of lower unrealized foreign exchange gains recorded due to the fluctuation of the Canadian dollar against the U.S. dollar.
 The impacts to net (income) loss related to the Company's investment in preferred interests of Aireon are deferred until realized in cash through the receipt of dividends net of tax.

-The realized hedging transactions regulatory deferral account decreased by \$1 in Q1 fiscal 2016 compared to Q1 fiscal 2015 due to the regulatory offset of the amortization of the deferred gain on bond forward being applied to the series MTN 2011-1 obligation.
-The recovery approach for realized interest rate hedging transactions is to defer the impacts until the debt instrument is issued and recognize the realized gain or loss over the term of the debt instrument that was hedged.
+The realized hedging transactions regulatory deferral account increased by \$1 in fiscal 2016 compared to fiscal 2015 due to the regulatory offset to recognize the amortization of the deferred gain on bond forward over the term of the hedged Series MTN 2011-1 General Obligation Notes.
+The recovery approach for realized interest rate hedging transactions is to defer the impacts until the debt instrument is issued and recognize the realized gain or loss over the term of the debt instrument that was hedged, using the effective interest rate method.